 Once you are connected to one of the VPN servers, speeds are relatively fast and you can easily change between servers.
 The PureVPN app clearly identifies virtual server locations and those that allow P2P sharing.
 However, there is no option to select a specific server within a country.

 Is PureVPN Fast?

 Using a VPN connection will typically slow down your internet download speeds and increase latency.
-During a speed test, PureVPN managed to achieve relatively low latency while also having little effect on upload and download speeds, which is excellent if you are a streamer, gamer, or torrenter.
-However, we would advise against choosing a VPN based on its server speeds alone.
+During a speed test, PureVPN managed to achieve relatively low latency while also having little effect on upload and download speed, which is excellent if you are a streamer, gamer, or torrenter.

 How Does PureVPN Work?

 A high-quality VPN will ensure your online activities are secure without significantly affecting your device’s performance.
 However, PureVPN does not offer a seamless service and it is somewhat difficult to use.